Incognito/rumprun_wiki_wiki/rumprun:-Howto-configure-ipv6-networking.md

-Using ipv6 networking with a rump kernel is very simple, especially if you are in an environemnt with router advertisements.
+Using ipv6 networking with a rump kernel is very simple, especially if you are in an environment with router advertisements.

 First create a rump server as usual (paths relative to rumprun directory, adjust as needed).
 You need to do this as root or with appropriate permissions as it needs to create a network device.